 Use of Props in Food Styling

 Background ideas come from fabrics and craft paper.
-Always have at hand a plain white background, if not any other colour.
+Always have at hand a plain white background, if not any other color.
 I personally think, anything looks good in white :).
 Wooden platforms, tree barks etc. are all pretty in pictures, but lets face it, we all don’t have the luxury of owning these.
 There is no point fretting, I have learned to make use of the stuff lying around the house to make props and be creative.
 I have those moments where I get bored with the serving bowls and forks and spoons I have, so in that case, accessorize with other items such as a paper napkins or to be more rustic, clean up the vessel you did your cooking in and use that instead.

 If you have a convenient size table which you can lug around easily, it would be a saving grace.
 I have an Ikea table i picked up at a sale for just a pound.
 It is so light and I keep lugging it around the house, placing it wherever I want (mostly light and brightness dependent).
-If that’s not the case with you, then you can of course make do with whichever table you are using stationary and then play around with the light angles
+If that’s not the case with you, then you can of course make do with whichever table you are using stationary and then play around with the light angles.

 4. STYLING AND CAPTURING:

 Try hoards of styling methods once you have your equipment’s ready.
-You are no longer restrained by using film..so click away.
+You are no longer restrained by using film, so click away.
 I keep changing positions of my food and accessories a lot and keep clicking numerous pics.
 For example, in the picture below, I tried the baby tomatoes in different positions and angles.
 After transferring it on to my lap top, I short list from the collection which I must say requires a lot of patience.

 Easy Props for Food Styling